zachar-chorny/cinema-shop/README.md

 This is a prototype of a web application that works like a movie theater.
 In it, the user can have the role of Admin or regular user.
-Based on these roles, access to endpoints is provided.
+The access for endpoints depends on these roles.

 ## Project structure

 #### The structure of this project consists of 3 levels:
 * Data access layer (DAO).
 This layer is responsible for accessing the database.
-It is implemented with Hibernate API.
+It is implemented with a Hibernate API.
 * Application layer (service).
 This layer implements the main logic of the application.
 * Presentation layer (controllers).
-This layer is responsible for communication with the user.
+This layer is responsible for communication with a user.
 It is implemented with Spring API.

 #### Technologies:
 * MySql